Introduction: The growing importance of B2B customer portals

-What is a B2B Customer Portal?
+What is a B2B customer portal?

-Definition and Differentiation
+Definition and distinction

-Individual pricing structures and discount systems
+Customer-specific price structures and discount systems

 Complex ordering processes with approval workflows